When Is the Best Time

 - Can I also purchase a ticket on the spot?
-35% are available for walk-in purchase at Wilderness Access Center (within two days of shuttle departure).
+35% of the tickets are available for walk-in purchase at Wilderness Access Center (within two days of shuttle departure).
 However, it's highly recommended to make reservations online.

 - Which bus should I take?
-For your own (off-trail) hiking activities it's always the shuttle (transit) bus.
+For your own (off-trail) hiking activities it's always the green shuttle (transit) bus.
 You can get off anywhere you like and ride back for free.
 Just wait along the park road.

-- Can I really get off the shuttle bus anywhere I want?
+- Can I really get off the green shuttle bus anywhere I want?
 Yes, just tell the driver.
 The drivers are also excellent at wildlife spotting.
 That means you may get off, right after the spotted something.
-The tour buses only run twice a day and are usually fully booked.
+The tour buses on the other hand only run twice a day and are usually fully booked with no option to get off anywhere you like.

 - Do the shuttle drivers really not narrate at all?
 In fact, almost all of the shuttle drivers do narrate and not only the tour bus drivers.
 And most of them are good.
 That means you can ignore the official statement and learn a lot about Denali even on the shuttle buses.